 Group Presentation Project.
 Participants will present at the spring conference on a topic of their choosing.
 The session will be featured in marketing and promotional materials for the conference, and the participants will be recognized during a plenary session.
 Once a program year has concluded, the names of all participants will be shared with national and chapter leaders with recommendations for including these individuals in planning and implementing chapter events.

 The cohort of participants is limited to 10 people.
 A completed application will consist of a form, an essay, transcript/resume, and a letter of support from an applicant’s employer.

 Form.
 This is a fillable PDF that captures the applicant’s name, contact information, and a summary of his/her professional experiences.

-Essay.
-This is limited to 2,000 words and asks the applicant to describe their objectives for participating in the program, commitment to construction management as a profession, and identifies long-term goals.
+Questionnaire.
+Four questions, limited to 500 words, ask the applicant to describe their objectives for participating in the program, commitment to construction management as a profession, and identify long-term goals.

 Transcript or Resume.
-Applicants must submit a qualifying degree or transcript.
+Applicants must submit a qualifying degree, resume, or transcript.
 All documentation of education must be from institutions accredited by a U.S. regional accrediting agency.

 Letter of Support.
 A brief letter from the applicant’s employer, professor, or a CCM that commits the organization to providing the time to attend the national conferences, the online seminars, and the shadowing experience is also part of the application.

 Once CMAA receives the application, staff will review it for completeness.
 If there is any missing material or information, the applicant will be contacted.
 Participants will be selected by a panel of three people: the current Chair of the CMAA Board of Directors, a chapter leader, and a member at-large.
 Every effort will be made to ensure that the review panel and the cohort are diverse and inclusive.

 Application payments will not be processed until candidates are selected.
 Those not accepted will not be charged.